Asymptotically hyperboloidal initial data sets from a parabolic-hyperbolic formulation of the Einstein vacuum constraints: Asymptotically hyperboloidal data sets

 It follows immediately from \Propref{Result:Hyp_Decays} that the corresponding initial data set is asymptotically hyperboloidal (with at least minimal regularity).
 In order to establish the claimed smoothness property, we next need to construct $t$-derivatives of arbitrary order at $t=0$ from the equations.
 Without going into the details of the lengthy calculations, it turns out that the equations can be written in the following schematic form

 for every $t\in (0,T)$ and $p\in \mathbb S^2$.
-Here, $H$ is a (lengthy, but explicitly known) function which is smooth in each of its arguments, in particular at $t=0$.
+Here, $H$ is a (lengthy, but explicitly known) function which is smooth in each of its arguments, especially at $t=0$.
 The fact that we can write the equations in this schematic form is the precise reason which allows us to draw our conclusions about smoothness as we demonstrate below.
 Without the specific a-priori regularity assumptions for $q$, $p_\Sph c$ and $A$ summarised in \Eqsref{eq:Tayloransatz1} -- \eqref{eq:Tayloransatz3} and without the specific assumptions on the free background fields and the related fields defined by \Eqsref{eq:AHbackgroundFirst} -- \eqref{eq:AHbackgroundLast}, \Eqref{eq:AHRemEq} would contain disastrous additional singular terms at $t=0$.
-These additional terms would in general generate $\log t$-terms of arbitrary order at $t=0$. \emph{With} these assumptions, however, these more singular terms all cancel precisely.
+These additional terms would in general generate $\log t$-terms of arbitrary order at $t=0$. \emph{With} all these assumptions, however, these terms all cancel precisely.
 In fact, they cancel precisely \emph{independently of the particular values of the asymptotic data $q^{(1)}$, $p^{(2)}_\Sph{c}$ and $A^{(4)}$}.
-This last fact supports the claim that the identified smoothness property holds for generic solutions.
+This strongly suggests that smoothness is indeed a property of generic solutions.